Launching the Application

 :

-- Click the Add button on the top-right of the Manual Ordering section.
+- Click the Add button in the top-right corner of the Manual Ordering section.
 Select your product as listed in the dropdown and click Create:

-- Give the manual Service Setup a name, add your regular/non-admin Encompass test user to the authorized users list, and click Save:
+- Provide the manual Service Setup a name, add your regular/non-admin Encompass test user to the authorized users list, and click Save:

 - The new Service Setup you created will be on the Services Management page.
 Make sure it is marked as Active: